 The Audit Committee monitors the accounting process.
-It issues corresponding recommendations or proposals for ensuring reliability and supervises the effectiveness of the company's internal control, audit and risk management systems.
+It issues recommendations for improving reliability and supervises the effectiveness of the company's internal control, audit and risk management systems.

 The Audit Committee also oversees the annual audit of the financial statements and consolidated financial statements and thus monitors the independence of the external Group auditor/bank auditor, particularly with respect to additional work performed for the audited company.
 The Committee examines the annual financial statements, the management report, the consolidated financial statements and the Group management report, and is responsible for the preparation for their adoption by the Supervisory Board.

-The Audit Committee reviews the audit plan in great detail and engages in discussions with the auditor about key facts covered in the audit of the financial statements, special focuses of the audit, the management letter and the report on the effectiveness of risk management and the internal control system.
-It also examines the Management Board's proposal for earnings appropriation and the consolidated Corporate Governance Report.
+The Audit Committee reviews the audit plan in great detail and engages in discussions with the auditor about key facts covered in the audit of the financial statements, special focuses of the audit, the management Board's proposal for earnings appropriation and the Corporate Governance Report.
 The Audit Committee presents a report on the results of its examinations to the Supervisory Board.
 It also conducts a process, in accordance with statutory requirements, for the selection of the Group auditor and bank auditor and submits a recommendation to the Supervisory Board concerning the appointment of the auditor.